 Lapland Reindeer ride

 One does not go to Lapland and not experience a reindeer ride.
-There is nothing quite like being pulled along by gorgeous reindeer in minus 15-degree conditions, with the sun setting in a glorious pastel shade haze.
+There is nothing quite like being pulled along by gorgeous reindeer in minus 15-degree conditions, with the sun setting in a glorious pastel shade haze. a reindeer ride in Rovaniemi is a Lapland experience you don’t want to miss.

 There is something incredibly romantic about the calm serenity and the sheer isolation of the frozen landscape when it is just you, your beloved and the reindeer guide up front.
 I turned to Luke to eloquently express this sentiment, only to find my face was frozen shut.
 Needless to say, wrap up warm kids.

-We were picked up from our accommodation, given warm overalls and taken to a quiet forest clearing.
+On our Northern lights trip, we were picked up from our accommodation, given warm overalls and taken to a quiet forest clearing.
 Within minutes of arriving the Northern Lights started to appear and everyone fell silent.
 It’s hard to put into words the feeling you have when you see them, especially when you are in a remote and snowy location, it almost feels like you have a quiet and profound, connection with nature.
 The silence was broken by me shrieking “Oh crap, get the camera, we HAVE to get photos of this, think of the INSTAGRAMS!”.

-I sat waist deep in snow and spent a long time fiddling with the camera settings before managing to get some decent snaps of the Northern lights.
+I sat waist deep in snow and spent a long time fiddling with the camera settings before managing to get some photos of the Northern lights.
 Whilst I had lost all feeling from the waist down, it was definitely worth freezing my ass off to capture this amazing phenomenon and one of my happiest travel memories.
 We were thankfully able to warm up with hot juice and sausages cooked on an open in an adorable little tipi in the forest.

-Hot tubbing under the stars in Lapland
+Hot tubbing Lapland

 When you stay at the Apukka Resort you can book a private, open-air hot tub under the stars and your own personal sauna.
 We had a ridiculously romantic night sipping champagne in a lovely, bubbly hot tub as tiny snowflakes fell upon us.
+It’s an amazing place for an open-air hot tub in Lapland.

 We had brought over a lovely bottle of champagne that had been gifted to us for our wedding and popping the cork whilst soaking in a Lapland hot tub seemed like the ideal place to enjoy a glass of fizz.
 Especially when it came ‘Snow chilled’.
 It’s a magical experience to be both warm in the hot tub and have snow falling upon you at the same time.